 Unsurprisingly, there's no one-size-fits-all solution for creating a profitable course.
 Your ideal course creation platform is unique to your needs and goals.
 Are online courses your bread and butter?
 Then you need a platform that helps you reach the maximum number of students.
 Does teaching and engaging with students excite you?
 Then a course creator with interactive tools would work well.
 Are you creating a course to engage your existing audience?
 Then you'll want a tool with robust marketing features.

-While every platform has its own unique selling point, we've judged the platforms below based on certain criteria:
+While every platform has its own unique selling point, I've judged the online course software below based on certain criteria:

 Content formats supported, including video, audio, PDFs, and images